nihiliad/ansible-ubuntu-laptop/README.md

 ![Files (Nautilus) after installing SPICE tools](files-after-spice.png)

-In the Boxes menu, go to the "Properties" for this virtual machine, and select the "Devices & Shares" tab.
+In the Boxes three dots menu, go to the "Preferences" for this virtual machine, and select the "Devices & Shares" tab.
 Under "Folder Shares", click "+" to add a new share.
 In the form that pops up, navigate to this "Local Folder" on the host OS, click "Open", give the folder a "Name" on the guest OS, then click "Save".